rafaelsardenberg/SimpleOperationalSystem/README.md

-# TrabalhoSoSimulacao
+# Simple Operational System

-Trabalho com threads de sistemas operacionais Unb.
-João Henrique, jeovah e rafael sardenberg.
+Working with threads to handle various processes, simulating a simple operating system.
+Made in operating systems course at the University of Brasíia.
+João Henrique e Rafael Sardenberg.